hemantksingh/msgraphapi/README.md

 dtonet run
 ```

-The API can be accessed at: http://localhost:4000/swagger
+The AzureAD API can be accessed at: http://localhost:4000/swagger